hadley/adv-r/Function-operators.md

 The final functional programming technique we will discuss is function operators: functions that take (at least) one function as input and return a function as output.
 Function operators are similar to functionals, but where functionals abstract away common uses of loops, function operators instead abstract over common uses of anonymous functions.
 Function operators allow you to add extra functionality to existing functions, or combine multiple existing functions to make new tools.

 Here's an example of a simple function operator that makes a function chatty, showing its input and output (albeit in a very naive way).
 It's useful because it gives a window into functionals, and we can use it to see how `lapply()` and `mclapply()` execute code differently.
+(We'll explore this theme in more detail below with the fully-featured `tee` function)

 ```R
 show_results <- function(f) {